Building, Using and Marketing Microsites

 Microsites for Pay-Per-Click Advertising

-Microsites are compact, straightforward sites that are guaranteed to load fast, have simple navigation, and have pointed messages to cut out distraction and boost sales.
-Additionally, microsites are small and fairly easy to build allowing for versatility and the experimentation you wouldn’t be able to get on your main site.
+Microsites are compact, straightforward platforms that can generally load much faster, have simple navigation, and use pointed messages to cut out distraction and boost sales.
+Additionally, microsites are small and fairly easy to build, allowing for versatility and experimentation you wouldn’t be able to get on your main site.

 WordPress & WP Engine for Microsites

-WP Engine’s digital experience platform expedites, simplifies, and optimizes the process of creating microsites on WordPress.
-WP Engine offers top-notch page speed, highly scalable architecture, and page intelligence to give your microsite a leg up.
+WP Engine’s digital experience platform expedites, simplifies, and optimizes the process of creating microsites with WordPress.
+We offer top-notch page speed, highly-scalable architecture, and page intelligence to give your microsite a leg up.

 Plus, as you may have noticed throughout this post, WordPress includes many handy features and plugins for microsite managers.
 We can simplify your administrative duties and make maintaining all of your sites much simpler.